-After a lovely dinner and some dark chocolate tart, the compere on the night John Watson welcomed everyone to the Award Ceremony, the room was filled with excitement and finally it became time to announce each category winner for the Innovation Awards 2019.
+After a lovely dinner and chocolate tart, the compere on the night John Watson welcomed everyone to the Award Ceremony.
+The room was filled with excitement and finally it became time to announce each category winner for the Innovation Awards 2019.
 To view all the winners from the night click here and to view the gallery images from the night click here.

 The first category was for the iStandUK Award that recognises public sector innovation and achievement in data standards.
 The award was presented by Paul Davidson, Director of iStandUK and the winner was:

 The second category was for the Connected Procurement & Commissioning (CPC) Award that celebrates success in public procurement and commissioning; in particular for delivering social value, cross sector benefits and whole supply chain improvements.
 The award was presented by Gavin Rimmington, Head of Public Sector at YPO and the winner was:

 Greater Manchester Health & Social Care Partnership (Greater Manchester Orthopaedics Project)

 The third category was for the Effective Information Sharing & Security (EISS) Award, that identifies and shares secure information sharing and use of personal data to deliver effective and efficient services for service users.
 The award was presented by David Willis, Head of Cyber, Governance & Assurance at GMHSCP and the winner was: